 Top it with Topo

-Denver-based Topo Designs makes killer stuff.
+Denver-based Topo Designs makes fashion-forward equipment.
 From their easy-on-the-eyes line of backpacks to accessories like the Westerlind hat or climbing-rope camera strap, the company makes functional products which are also fashionable.

 Images Courtesy of Topo Designs